There are functions that MATLAB® calls implicitly when you

 Determine the number of elements in an array

-Determine the dimensions in an array
+Determine the dimensions of an array

 Support using an object in indexing expressions